-Documents reveal competition watchdog’s concerns over Torstar, Postmedia deal
+Torstar and Postmedia talked job cuts before deal, Competition Bureau says

 The document lays out the companies' responses to the bureau's investigation, as well.
 After they learned that the deal was being investigated under the conspiracy provisions, a lawyer for Torstar e-mailed Mr. Guay to request a phone call with both companies' lawyers; Mr. Guay replied by e-mail that this would be "highly inappropriate" and scheduled separate calls instead the next day.
 During those calls, "all counsel expressed a general sense of surprise and disappointment" about the criminal investigation, according to Mr. Guay.
 The bureau declined subsequent requests for calls and meetings with both the mergers and the cartels directorates.

 On Jan.
-11, a lawyer for Torstar advised Mr. Guay by e-mail that Torstar was conducting an internal investigation, and was willing to co-operate with the bureau's investigation.
+11, a lawyer for Torstar advised Mr. Guay by e-mail that Torstar was conducting an internal investigation and was willing to co-operate with the bureau's investigation.
 The e-mail also asked that the bureau not pursue a search and seizure application, because "Torstar would suffer significant reputational damage if search and seizure warrants were executed."
 Mr. Guay did not respond.

 On Feb.
 15, Postmedia made a submission to the commissioner of the bureau, reiterating that the deal should be reviewed under the merger provisions of the act, not the conspiracy provisions.
 Postmedia said its rationale for the deal was "to generate positive cash flows from a group of failing community newspapers" by consolidating its flyer distribution services in certain areas.
-It also argued that print ad revenues were being leeched away by digital media competitors, and argued that "print and digital advertising … belong in the same relevant product market" and that the deal created significant efficiencies.
+It also argued that print ad revenue was being leeched away by digital media competitors and argued that "print and digital advertising … belong in the same relevant product market" and that the deal created significant efficiencies.

-The e-mail points to likely defences that Postmedia would put forward: the merger provisions allow companies to adopt "failing firm" defence if a merger involves assets that are failing or have failed.
+The e-mail points to likely defences that Postmedia would put forward: The merger provisions allow companies to adopt "failing firm" defence if a merger involves assets that are failing or have failed.
 A merger is also defensible if it creates efficiencies that "outweigh and offset its likely anti-competitive effects."
-Finally, the e-mail addresses the definition of a competitive market: in such a case, the bureau has to define the market (both in product competition and geographically) that could be affected by a merger.
-In this case, while both companies have acknowledged that the deal lessened competition in certain regional print advertising markets, they also operate in an industry in transition that is competing not just with other print media but also in the larger digital advertising economy, where competition remains robust.
+Finally, the e-mail addresses the definition of a competitive market: In such a case, the bureau has to define the market (both in product competition and geographically) that could be affected by a merger.
+In this case, while both companies have acknowledged that the deal lessened competition in certain regional print advertising markets, they also operate in an industry in transition that is competing not just with other print media, but also in the larger digital advertising economy, where competition remains robust.

 Such defences are only applicable under the merger provisions, but do not apply under the conspiracy provisions.

 The information document also refers to statements made to the bureau by John Hammill, a former Postmedia regional sales director based in Orillia, Ont.
-Mr. Hammill told the bureau that the Collingwood Enterprise Bulletin was doing "really good" and the Barrie Examiner was "doing okay," and he said he was surprised that papers that were "making money" were closed.
+Mr. Hammill told the bureau that the Collingwood Enterprise Bulletin was doing "really good" and the Barrie Examiner was "doing okay" and he said he was surprised that papers that were "making money" were closed.

 Orillia Packet & Times employees were laid off 10 minutes after the deal was announced, Mr. Hammill told the bureau, adding that he was informed his job was terminated by Postmedia human resources, even though Torstar was the new owner.
-In the court document Mr. Guay stated that this indicates "prior negotiation, agreement or arrangement" between the companies related to the closures.
+In the court document, Mr. Guay stated that this indicates "prior negotiation, agreement or arrangement" between the companies related to the closings.

-"The information to obtain [document] describes a normal course merger agreement that Postmedia and Torstar entered into," Postmedia spokesperson Phyllise Gelfand said in an e-mailed statement on Wednesday.
-She also reiterated a prior statement that "Postmedia is strongly of the view that there has been no contravention of the Competition Act with respect to this matter.
-Postmedia continues to co-operate with the Competition Bureau."

 "We are aware of the ITO documents," Torstar spokesperson Bob Hepburn said in an e-mail.
 "As we have said previously, Torstar does not believe it has contravened the Competition Act and is co-operating with the Competititon Bureau in connections with its review."